Analysis of Crowdsourced Sampling Strategies for HodgeRank with Sparse Random Graphs: Analysis of sampling methods

 The following classical result (see, {\it e.g.}, \cite{MatrixCompIII}) gives a measure of the sensitivity of the global ranking score $x$ against perturbations on $L$ and $b$.
 Given the parameterized system

 where $F\in R^{n\times n}$ and $f \in R^n$, then

+Here and throughout this paper, the matrix norm is the spectral norm and the vector norm is the Euclidean norm.
 In crowdsourcing, the matrix $L$ is determined by the sampled pairs, and can be regard as fixed when given the pairwise data.
 However, $b=\dive(\hat{Y})$ is random because of noise possibly induced by crowdsourcing.
 So there is no perturbation on $L$, \emph{i.e.}, $F=0$, and we obtain

 If the graph representing the pairwise comparison data is connected, the graph Laplacian, $L$, has a one-dimensional kernel spanned by the constant vector.
 In this case, the solution to \eqref{eq:HodgeRank} is understood in the minimal norm least-squares sense, \emph{i.e.} $\hat{x} = L^\dag b$ where $L^\dag$ is the Moore-Penrose pseudoinverse of $L$.
 Hence \eqref{eq:sensitivity} implies that the sensitivity of the estimator is controlled by $\| L^\dag \| = [ \lambda_2(L) ]^{-1}$, the reciprocal of the second smallest eigenvalue of the graph Laplacian. $\lambda_2(L)$ is also referred to as the \emph{Fiedler value} or \emph{algebraic connectivity} of the graph.
 It follows that collecting pairwise comparison data so that $\lambda_2(L)$ is large provides an estimator which is insensitive to noise in the pairwise comparison data, $\hat{Y}$.